vandosant/notetaking/4-semesters-of-cs-in-6-hrs.md

 - Bubble sort: useful to understand sorting, but very slow O(n^2)
   - Loop over the list until there are no more variables to swap
 - Insertion sort: useful for arrays that are already close to being sorted
+- Merge sort: typically the most useful algorithm because it is very dependable (preserves order of equivalent items)